 This historic military post turned charming town came into existence in 1859 and was originally called Camp Tyler.
 There was a high volume of people flooding into the state for the Gold Rush, and the most common and safest route was along the South Platte River.
 To shorten the distance to the capital Denver, an auxiliary trail was created near Fort Morgan.

 Although quicker, this trail was more exposed to local Native Americans.
 There was a high threat of attacks for the migrants, so a military base was established to mitigate harm.
 Thus, Fort Morgan was born.
 It was made with permanent materials in 1865 and was renamed Fort Morgan in 1866.

 The fort was short-lived however and was abandoned by 1868 when a rail line came through town.
 Settlers began to trickle into the area again in the mid-1880s from nearby Greely.
 A small but thriving business community was quickly established and by 1900 there was a school district, nine churches, a hotel, and a Masonic lodge in Fort Morgan.

-Fort Morgan Library & Museum – Located in the heart of Fort Morgan the museum showcases a variety of exhibits such as the Glenn Miller exhibit, artifacts from the Plains Indians, and local artist showcase.
+Fort Morgan Library & Museum – Located in the heart of Fort Morgan, the museum showcases a variety of interesting displays such as the Glenn Miller exhibit, artifacts from the Plains Indians, and local artist showcases.